vladavilov/playground/git-epic-creator/services/gitlab_client_service/README.md

 The `gitlab_client_service` provides a thin, reliable REST façade over GitLab.
 It normalizes responses and exposes purpose-built endpoints to:
 - Fetch epics and issues for a project (with filters and pagination)
-- Cache embeddings for work item titles with Redis-backed storage
+- Cache embeddings with titles for work items using Redis-backed storage
 - Supply normalized data to `ai_tasks_service` for duplicate mapping/backlog generation
 - Apply a reviewed backlog to GitLab with idempotent create/update and linking